Skip to main content

 Common Mistakes

-Switching tools mid-PhD.
-The migration cost is high (citation styles break, annotations sometimes don't transfer).
+Avoid switching tools mid-PhD unless the current tool blocks your work.
+The migration cost is high because citation styles break and annotations sometimes do not transfer.
 Pick a tool early and stick with it.

-Ignoring cloud-storage limits.
-Zotero's 300MB free tier fills fast for PhD students; budget the $20-60/year storage upgrade or use Mendeley free 2GB.
+Do not ignore cloud-storage limits.
+Zotero's 300MB free tier fills fast for PhD students, so budget the $20-60/year storage upgrade or use Mendeley's free 2GB tier.

-Skipping AI grounding.
+Do not skip AI grounding.
 Generic ChatGPT hallucinates citations confidently.
-Atlas, ReadCube, and Paperpile AI ground in your actual library; this is non-negotiable for research use.
+Atlas, ReadCube, and Paperpile ground AI in your actual library, which is non-negotiable for research use.
 Our smart notes app guide covers the grounding criteria in more depth.
+For the broader option set, see ChatGPT alternatives.

 When AI Helps Most

-The strongest fit: cross-paper synthesis, "what does my library say about X?" with citations.
-Atlas earns its keep here; pairs well with Zotero or Mendeley as the citation-generation backbone.
+The strongest fit is cross-paper synthesis: "what does my library say about X?" with citations.
+Atlas earns its keep here and pairs well with Zotero or Mendeley as the citation-generation backbone.

-Atlas ($20/mo Pro) covers individual researcher use; Pro at $20/month adds higher AI usage limits.
+Atlas covers individual researcher use, with Pro at $20/month for higher AI usage limits.

 Pricing in Practice (Five-Year Cost for a Graduate Student)